 - Chain saws

 You could face this charge if you drew a weapon around another person in a way that was threatening, rude, or angry.
 This charge also applies if you were in an argument or a fight and you drew a weapon without intending to defend yourself or another person.

 Your future liberties could be at risk if you are faced with a weapons charge.
-The experienced weapons charges lawyers of the Simmrin Law Group can help you launch a defense.
-We can draw on our history of courtroom successes to support you.
-Contact us immediately for a FREE consultation about your case.
-We’re available whenever you need us.
-You can fill out the online form on the right or call us at (301) 997-4688 to start discussing your future.
+The experienced Long Beach weapons charges lawyers of the Simmrin Law Group can help with your defense.
+We can draw on our history of courtroom successes to legally support your Long Beach case.
+Contact us today to begin your free consultation.